gabemansur/vuca-nators/README.md

 ### Sprint Burdown Chart

-### Daily Scrum
+### Daily Scrums(Sample)
-Daily Scrum meeting, we met on Friday, November 19th at 7PM.
+Outcome from Daily Scrum meeting, when we met on Friday, November 19th at 7PM.

 ### What did you do since our last meeting?